PaulFidika/claude-vm/DESIGN.md

 - Takes about 60 seconds to startup the container again; runs a bunch of installs, meaning the dev environment (like node_modules) is not being cached; only file changes are.
 - Does not support queued-messages yet.
 You literally cannot talk to it while it's working; you have to wait for it to finish.
 - For each session it really only stores whatever file chanes are tracked in git.
 Non-git changes are not tracked or displayed.
 - Honestly this tool sucks and is barely functional.
+I can't believe a billion-dollar company made this.

 ---